 Other field guides

 Montane Heathland Lichen Guide by Andrea Britton (2008), Macaulay Land Use Research Institute.
 For hill walkers, naturalists, field ecologists or anyone interested in learning more about the lichens to be found in mountain environments.
 Printed in full colour on waterproof paper.
 Distribution maps.
-Spiralbound, 50 pp. Available to BLS members at a discount if ordered directly from the Macaulay Institute: www.macaulay.ac.uk/lichen.
+Spiralbound, 50 pp. Available to BLS members at a discount if ordered directly from the James Hutton Institute: https://www.hutton.ac.uk/publications/lichen-guide

 Lichens on Trees: a guide to some of the commonest species by Alan Orange (1994).
 National Museum of Wales (out of print).

 A Field Key to Common Churchyard Lichens: and to the commoner species found elsewhere on Stone, Fences and Gates by Frank Dobson (2004).

 A Field Key to Common Churchyard Lichens by Frank Dobson (2006).
 2nd edition.
 Details 60 of the most common lichens, including species found on stone, fences, gates etc. The keys only use characters that are visible in the field, by eye, or under a x10 hand lens.
 Spiral binding, 38pp.